Round Cut Diamonds: A Buying Guide

 While you may see some milky whiteness in Very Strongly fluorescent stones in daylight, this effect should not be apparent in any diamond ranked Medium or less.
 In fact, you should only be able to see that blue glow in a dark room illuminated with a black light.
 Seeking out diamonds with a Medium or Strong fluorescence grade from a dealer who discounts their fluorescent inventory may save you some money.

-When shopping for round diamonds, the sky is the limit.
-Prioritize Cut quality with round diamonds and implement our other tips to help stay within your budget.
+When shopping for round diamonds prioritize Cut quality with round diamonds and implement our other tips to help stay within your budget.
 This timeless gemstone is as adaptable as it is alluring.
 You can find stones in all sizes and can set them in any setting you like.